For an in depth Aquarium Cleaning Article:

 Also as for Nitrates, especially in marine aquariums, removing organic debris before it "cycles" via vacuuming is in my opinion the main focus of nitrate removal via water change.

 * Ph and KH control- Maintaining a proper ph (ph levels have a tendency to drop from biological activity), KH is the buffering abilty of the water and that too can decrease.
 KH is VERY important and a major problem I have seen over the years in my maintenance business when calling on customers who seemed to always have problems with their aquariums and claimed cleaning their aquarium caused their problems, which of coarse is not true.
 Maintaining a proper KH between cleanings is important.
-Wonder Shells are one way, arogonite, Calcium polygluconate are others.
+Wonder Shells are one way, arogonite, SeaChem Replenish, are other methods.

 * Removal of harmful elements.
 There are many toxins that can be introduced, airborne or in other ways enter the aquarium that are not easily measured.